 The 7 stages of the selling process provide a systematic framework for converting prospects into customers through structured relationship building and value demonstration.
+When your outreach includes QR codes, Linkbreakers helps you measure interest, capture intent, and route hot leads faster.

 Stage 1: Prospecting